 Using these four steps helps establish a solid foundation for building a better relationship with your child.

 1. Get involved

-Daily engagement will allow you to get to know your child and give you the opportunity to model positive behaviors; behaviors that your child will need to be a well adjusted adult.
-Other ways to get involved include:
+Daily engagement allows you to get to know your child.
+Being regularly involved gives you the opportunity to model positive behaviors.
+This is important to help your child develop into a well-adjusted adult.

-- getting to know your child’s teachers and friends,
+- Getting to know your child’s teachers and friends.

-- volunteering with your child,
+- Volunteering with your child.

 2. Spend Time With Them